mpi4py/mpi4py-fft/docs/source/introduction.rst

 However, this module is rarely used on its own, unless one simply needs to do global redistributions without any transforms at all.
 The :mod:`.pencil` module is used heavily by the :class:`.PFFT` class.

+The :mod:`.distributedarray` module contains classes for simply distributing multidimensional arrays, with no regard to transforms.
+The distributed arrays created from the classes here can very well be used in any MPI application that requires a large multidimensional distributed array.

 The :mod:`.libfft` module provides a common interface to any of the serial transforms in the `FFTW <http://www.fftw.org>`_  library.